 Positioned as a global tourist magnet, Miami allures visitors from across the globe with attractions like South Beach, Art Deco Historic District, and its thriving culinary scene, creating a magnetic appeal.
 The thriving tourism industry contributes to the growth of short-term rentals, particularly in key areas such as Miami Beach, Downtown, and the Design District.

-In January 2024, the median sale price of a home in Miami was $599,000 according to Redfin.
+Despite rising interest rates, Miami’s real estate market remains resilient.
+The total dollar volume for condo transactions increased by 2.2%, rising from $566.2 million in January 2024 to $578.8 million in January 2025.
+With a median sale price of $620,000 and median price per square foot at $518, Miami offers diverse investment opportunities.
 Higher price points combined with high interest rates make Miami a cost-prohibitive market for many homebuyers.
 For this reason, rental demand remains steady in the city.
-RentCafe ranks Miami as the most competitive rental market in the nation
+RentCafe ranks Miami as the most competitive rental market in the nation at the start of 2025.

 Miami offers an array of captivating features, from the iconic Art Basel event, the historic Venetian Pool, to the bustling Bayside Marketplace.
 Its scenic coastal setting enhances its allure, driving a vibrant short-term rental sector that mirrors the city’s lively ambiance.
 With Miami’s thriving economy, diverse attractions, and steady population growth, it stands as an enticing prospect for real estate investors interested in single-family and multifamily properties, promising a potentially rewarding investment opportunity.